-For many of us, this summer seems busier than others.
+For many of us, this time of year seems busier than others.
 We may be working from home, with our children at home with us, and typical family outdoor activities are canceled because of COVID-19.

 Close quarters and the departure from “normal” can cause increased feelings of stress and worry for all members of the family.
 That makes it important to have healthy habits in place to help you take care of your own and your family’s physical, mental and emotional health.
 With simple adjustments to your daily routine, you can reduce stress and enhance short- and long-term health and well-being for the whole family.

-Use these 5 tips from the Mental Health First Aid curriculum to practice self-care as a family this summer.
+Use these 5 tips from the Mental Health First Aid curriculum to practice self-care as a family.

 - Eat more fruit, vegetables, lean protein and whole grains.
 Eating healthfully will help you and your family take care of your physical health and have energy for the day ahead.